IdhamTryCode/analytics-engine/analytics-core-py/README.md

-# Wren Core Python binding
+# Analytics Core Python binding

 This is a python binding for [analytics-core](../analytics-core).
 It uses [PyO3](https://github.com/PyO3/pyo3) to build the required wheel for [ibis-server](../ibis-server/).